wakywayne/WakyWayneBlog/posts/Making-a-PWA.md

       // You may want to customize the UI prompt accordingly. if (
         confirm(
-          "A newer version of this web app is available, reload to update?"
+          "A newer version of this web app is available, reload to update?", )
-        )
       ) {
         wb.addEventListener("controlling", (event) => {